 When I first started putting slate roofing on in the Northeastern United States, customers would ask if they need snow guards.
-Most of the projects I helped repair or salvage roofs that did not even have gutters attached.
+Most of the projects I helped repair or salvage did not even have gutters attached.
 So, snow guards weren’t even a consideration.
 When I encountered my first customer asking for snow guards, I went to my local roofing distributor.
 When I arrived, in a simple question I asked, “Do you have snow guards that are used on slate roofs?”

 His reply was, “Yes, we have two options.
 We have these butterfly looking things or wire loops (referred to as pigtails).
 Which would you prefer?”

-I then asked, “which works better?”
+I then asked, “Which works better?”
 The response seemed logical.

 He said, “Look man, I’ve never installed these things but obviously the butterflies are heavier than the wire so they must be better.
 Maybe that’s why we sell so many of them and so few pigtails.”